mqtthiqs/mqtthiqs.github.io/media.md

 #### The Wire Tapper #44 (The Wire Issue 402)

-The track “Badalisc” was included in [The Wire Magazine's CD compilation](https://www.thewire.co.uk/audio/the-wire-tapper/the-wire-tapper-44) included with Issue 402 (August 2017)
+The track “Badalisc” was part of [The Wire Magazine's CD compilation](https://www.thewire.co.uk/audio/the-wire-tapper/the-wire-tapper-44) included with Issue 402 (August 2017)